-Although a little squeezy, the affectionate uncle and auntie working here are quick to make you feel at ease with their friendly and polite disposition.
-Similar to Singapore's yong tau foo, you get to pick the ingredients you want.
+Although a little squeezy, the affectionate uncle and auntie working here are super nice and sweet.
+You also get to pick the ingredients you want.
 Although Taiwan is famous for their fried food, we recommend that you go for their fresh vegetables to cleanse your stomach before hitting the rest of Shida for their sinful street snacks.

 |Photo credit: Flickr / Jonathan Lin|

 With its ingredients well marinated, you’ll already be salivating while choosing your ingredients!
 After which, choose from the myriad of seasonings available to add to your lok lok.
 Some popular choices include soy sauce, spicy and garlic.